nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

       Not supported on i.MX8ULP
     - EDDSA Signature with hash or a message already hashed as listed in :numref:`ele_signature`.
 Not supported on i.MX8ULP, i.MX943 and i.MX95.
-      Please note that the generated signature will be encoded in big-endian format.

   - ELE subsystem supports signature verification using either a key ID or a plaintext key buffer.
     - Signature verification using plaintext key buffer:
       - For an EC key pair (Secp R1 and Twisted edwards), public key buffer must be set.
       - For RSA key, public exponent and modulus buffer must be set.
 ELE subsystem only supports RSA key pairs with default public exponent of 0x010001.
-      - For ED25519 key pair, the public key should be encoded in big-endian format.

 Random
 ------